-Is there a difference between the Indiana, Punxsutawney, Honors College, or Transfer Parent and Family Member Orientation programs?
+Is there a difference between the Freshman or Transfer Parent and Family Member Orientation program?

 Yes.
-While the information presented is common to all of the programs, each program is designed to cover content which is relevant to your student’s admittance category.
-Even though the programs have similar content, it is strongly recommended to attend an orientation program that coincides with your student’s admittance category.
+While the information presented is common to both programs, each program is designed to cover content which is relevant to your student’s admittance category.

 Is there a difference between the Spring and Summer Parent and Family Orientation programs?